[Skip to Content]

 Talk to your child about your concerns.
 Be calm, direct, and caring.
 Let them know you will help.
 Ask them to tell you what it's like for them.

-Go to all appointments.
+Go to all medical and care visits.
 Treatment takes time and effort.
 Work with the care team to get the help your child needs.
 Ask questions any time you have them.

 Be patient and supportive.
 Learn what you can do to help your child.
 Try to keep your relationship with your child strong and positive.
 Make time to listen, talk, and do things that you both enjoy.